Fanatics’ acquisition of PointsBet continues to pay off

 Through a partnership with Boomtown Casino & Hotel, those visiting Louisiana will be entitled to the full Fanatics treatment when they place bets, and that includes being able to use the bespoke iOS and Android mobile app.

-Fanatics has seen the merits of sports betting in Louisiana, and it has joined a swathe of operators who have set up business in the state, including bet365, BetMGM, BetRivers, Caesar, DraftKings, and ESPN Bet.
+Fanatics has seen the merits of sports betting in Louisiana and joins a swathe of operators already in the state, including bet365, BetMGM, BetRivers, Caesars, DraftKings, and ESPN Bet.

-Aside from Louisiana, Fanatics set up its online sportsbook and casino offerings in New Jersey, one of just a few states that provides both services.
+Aside from Louisiana, Fanatics set up its online sportsbook and casino offerings in New Jersey, one of the few states to offer both services.
+Now, Fanatics operates in 22 states, covering roughly 95% of the US online sports betting market.

-Fanatics have certainly left their mark, and by the sounds of things, they are far from finished.
+Fanatics has certainly left its mark — and by the looks of it, they are far from finished.